manojks1/Avalanchem3/README.md

 To use this contract, you will need:

-1)An Ethereum wallet (such as MetaMask) to interact with the contract
+1)An Ethereum wallet (such as MetaMask or a test address) to interact with the contract

-2)Some ETH to pay for gas fees on the Ethereum network
+2)Some gas fees on the transaction
 ## Usage

 1)Deploy the contract onto the Ethereum network using Remix or an alternative Solidity compiler.
 Ensure that you set the name and symbol for your token during deployment.